Goldberg–Shprintzen syndrome: Genetics

 Goldberg-Shprintzen syndrome shows autosomal recessive inheritance patterns.
 The subjects studied for this disease included families which were highly consanguineous or inbred.
 Mutations of the KIAA1279 gene were determined as a possible driving mutation causing the syndrome, and researchers found that the coding errors were caused by homozygous nonsense mutations or other homozygous truncating mutations.
 The chromosomal location of the suspected gene associated with Goldberg-Shprintzen syndrome is located at a locus on 10q21.3-q22.1, which begins at the 21st position on the long arm of chromosome 10, although the determination of a definitively causative genetic mutation has not been agreed upon.
 The changes in the KIAA1279 gene are expected to cause problems in nervous system development due to a loss of functioning protein product.
-This is shown by the KIAA1279 gene's connection to both Hirschsprung disease and bilateral generalized polymicrogyria, characteristics of Goldberg-Shprintzen sydrome.
+This is shown by the KIAA1279 gene's connection to both Hirschsprung's disease and bilateral generalized polymicrogyria, characteristics of Goldberg-Shprintzen syndrome.

 Epidemiology

 The prevalence of Goldberg-Shprintzen syndrome is scattered throughout the world, with cases recorded in France, Pakistan, Italy, Iraq, and multiple in Morocco.
-While it has appeared in a non-consanguineous family in one case, most cases present within consanguineous pedigrees which preserves the mutant allele that causes GOSHS.
-Every case of GOSHS is associated with a mutation in the same KIAA1279 gene.
+While it has appeared in a non-consanguineous family in one case, most cases present within consanguineous pedigrees which preserves the mutant allele that causes Goldberg–Shprintzen syndrome.
+Every case of Goldberg–Shprintzen syndrome is associated with a mutation in the same KIAA1279 gene.